Junagadh rock inscription of Rudradaman

 The Junagadh rock inscription of Rudradaman, also known as the Girnar Rock inscription of Rudradaman, is a Sanskrit prose inscribed on a rock by the Western Satraps ruler Rudradaman I. It is located near Girnar hill near Junagadh, Gujarat, India.
 The inscription is dated to shortly after 150 CE.
-The Junagadh rock contains inscriptions of Ashoka (one of fourteen of the Major Rock Edicts of Ashoka), Rudradaman I and Skandagupta.
+The Junagadh rock contains inscriptions of one (of fourteen) the Major Rock Edicts of the Mauryan emperor Ashoka, as well as inscriptions from the Saka ruler Rudradaman I and Skandagupta of the Gupta Empire.

 Description

 The inscription is found on a major rock to the east of the town of Junagadh in Kathiavad region of Gujarat, India.
 It is near the base of the Girnar mountain.
 The Rudradaman inscription is one of the three significant inscriptions found on the rock, dated to be the second in chronology.
 The oldest inscription is a version of Ashoka edicts, while the last and third inscription is of Skandagupta.
 The Rudradaman inscription is near the top, above the Ashoka edict.
 It is dated to shortly after 150 CE.

 The inscription has twenty lines, of different lengths spread over about 5.5 feet high and 11 feet wide.
 The first sixteen lines are extensively damaged in parts and are incomplete, with evidence suggesting willful damage as well as natural rock peeling.
 The lost text constitutes about 15 percent of the total text.
 The last four are complete and in a good state of preservation.
 According to Kielhorn, the alphabet is an earlier form of the "decidedly southern alphabet" of those found later in Gupta Empire and inscriptions of Skandagupta.
 The inscribed characters are about 7/8 inches in height.
 The first eight lines offer a historical record of water management and irrigation conduits at the Sudarshana Lake from the era of Chandragupta Maurya (321-297 BCE) to the time when the inscription was written around 150 CE.
 The last twelve lines praise king Rudradaman I (literally, "garland of Rudra").

 The inscription is in Sanskrit language and entirely in prose.
 The text is generally in good standard classical Sanskrit but reflects much that is non-standard Sanskrit, according to Kielhorn.
 For example, it disregards the sandhi rules of the Sanskrit language "no less than 10 times", but some of these may have been "mere clerical errors".
 The text also has an "extreme dearth of verbal forms", states Kielhorn, a form that mirrors the classical prose writing style of the early era.
 According to Salomon, noting Kielhorn and Renou's observations, "the language of the Junagadh inscription is not pure classical Sanskrit in the strictest sense of the term" and its orthography too is inconsistent about anusvara, visarga, notation of double consonants and the ḷ retroflex.
 These and other errors may reflect an influence of the less formal epic-vernacular style and the local dialect features, states Salomon.
 Nevertheless, beyond disregarding some of "the grammatical niceties of Paninian/classical Sanskrit", the inscription does closely approach the classical Sanskrit norms.